wsj0415/AI-Navigator/README.md

 ## ✨ Key Features

 - **🤖 AI-Powered Classification:** Automatically fetches the title, description, and suggests a category for any URL you add.
+- **🚀 Browser Extension:** A companion extension to quickly clip and save web pages to your knowledge base with a single click.
 - **🖼️ Multiple Views:** Browse your resources in a detailed **List View** or a visually-appealing **Gallery View**.
 - **✏️ Dynamic Metadata:** Edit all resource attributes, including titles, descriptions, priorities, and statuses.
 - **📚 Digital Dictionary:** Dynamically manage your own set of categories, priorities, and statuses on the Settings page.